nosarthur/gita/README.md

 - `gita clone -p <config-file>`: clone repos in `config-file` to prescribed paths.
 - `gita context`: context sub-command
     - `gita context`: show current context
+    - `gita context <group-name>`: set context to `group-name`, all operations then only apply to repos in this group
+    - `gita context auto`: set context automatically according to the current working directory
     - `gita context none`: remove context
-    - `gita context <group-name>`: set context to `group-name`, all operations then only apply to repos in this group
 - `gita color`: color sub-command
     - `gita color [ll]`: Show available colors and the current coloring scheme
     - `gita color set <situation> <color>`: Use the specified color for the local-remote situation